 Five things you need to know

 about litigation in the Pharma and Biotech sectors

 The UPC and the UP will offer efficiency gains in terms of both portfolio management and enforcement.
 The UP will provide protection across Europe, without the costly requirements of acquiring separate national patents in all member states.
 There will be significant benefits on the enforcement front as well.
 In participating member states, the UPC will have international jurisdiction over both UPs and traditional European patents (unless the patent holder opts out, see below).
 A decision granting an injunction will automatically be applicable in all participating member states, bringing an end to the current practice of parallel litigation in various member states and the associated complexity and costs (see also Relief and evidence).

 2. Central clear-the-way proceedings for generics

 Due to their pan-European scope, UPC decisions will provide generics manufacturers with an efficient tool to clear the way for the intended launch of a generic pharmaceutical.
 Rather than having to challenge the patents at issue in all relevant jurisdictions, a generics manufacturer can simply start pre-emptive invalidity proceedings before the central division.
 Invalidation at this level will open the market in all participating member states.
 Both UPs and traditional EPs can be challenged.
-To avoid this vulnerability, patentees should take care to opt out their portfolio of existing and future European patents or a portion thereof.
+To avoid this, patentees could take care to opt out their portfolio of existing and future European patents (and SPC’s) or a portion thereof.
 This will not be an option for UPs.

 3. Possibility to opt out of the scope of the UPC